Tsworldtech/craftLearn/README.md

 # CraftLearn — Learn a Craft On‑Chain

 CraftLearn empowers artisans around the world by combining practical, hands‑on learning with accessible Web3 integration.
-Learn a craft, earn verifiable digital credentials, and unlock new income streams — because Web3 is for artisans, too.
+Learn a craft, earn verifiable digital credentials, and unlock new income streams . because Web3 is for artisans, too.

 ✨ Live site: https://craftlearn.vercel.app/

 ---

 ## Status
-- Current Status: In Development — actively building core Web3 integration
+- Current Status: In Development ,actively building core Web3 integration

 ---